Mikopet/mikopet.dev/blog/_posts/2021-12-12-a-rusty-beginning.md

 ##### What is Rust then?

-Well, we can say that Rust is multi-paradigm, but basically: **Rust is imperative**.
+Well, we can say that **Rust is multi-paradigm**.
+It has a little bit of this, a little bit of that... with a **structured** and imperative backbone.

 Designed for performance and safety, especially safe concurrency.
 One of the most powerful features is, that Rust does a lot of correctness checking at compile time.
 Hence, there is no garbage collection at all, still, it can guarantee memory safety!

 Rust has been called a systems programming language... but to be honest: you can do basically everything with it.
+It is a **general-purpose** language!
+With a strong typing system and type inference.

+> Rust represents the best ideas from the last 30-years of cutting edge research in language design

 #### What do I do with it?